 Our risk assessment process enables us to regularly assess and respond to risks within our own operations and supply chains.
 Read more about our approach to in our full Modern Slavery Statement found at the bottom of this page.

-We strive to have a positive impact in the communities that we operate and source from, partnering with customers, suppliers and NGOs.
-In the UK we partner with local charities through providing product and financial donations, as well as skills based volunteering.
+We strive to have a positive impact in the communities that we operate in and source from, partnering with customers, suppliers and NGOs wherever we can.
+In the UK we support local charities through providing product and financial donations, as well as skills-based volunteering.
+Throughout 2024, we continued to strengthen community relations within our main processing facility in Huntingdon.
+Our engagement activities included; establishing ties with the Mayor of Huntingdon to understand local needs and donate MM Flowers products to local charities, raising money to supporting local charities, connecting with local schools through wreath making workshops and attending sixth form colleges and university careers fairs.

 A market-driven initiative that brings together members of the international floriculture sector.
 MM joined as a member in FY23 alongside our shareholders, Vegpro and Elite, together representing a significant part of the supply chain.